What is the Rattray Marsh?

 There are a series of elevated boardwalk trails that wind through the marsh and along the lakefront.
 They are well-maintained and offer visitors a chance to explore the area upfront and in the midst of nature.

-There are multiple lookout points along the trails that offer stunning views of the marsh and the lake.
+There are multiple lookout points along the nature trails that offer stunning views of the marsh and the lake.
 These lookout points are a perfect place to stop and take in the natural beauty of the area.

 The Rattray Marsh Conservation Area is owned and administered by the Credit Valley Conservation Authority (CVC).
 The CVC offers several educational programs that are designed to teach visitors about the importance of conservation and the natural world.